EU AI Act for Healthcare Providers: High-Risk AI Compliance 2026

 Frequently Asked Questions

 Does MDR compliance satisfy AI Act?
 Partly.
-MDR conformity assessment is recognized, but you still need to meet AI Act substantive requirements.
+MDR conformity assessment is recognized under Article 28 EU AI Act, but you still need to meet the substantive AI Act requirements for high-risk systems — including technical documentation under Articles 11–17, human oversight, and post-market monitoring.

 Is scheduling AI high-risk?
 Generally no. Administrative tools that don’t affect clinical decisions are lower risk.